ilai-deutel/kibi/README.md

 $ cargo install kibi
 ```

-Syntax highlighting configuration files are available in the [`config_example/syntax.d`](config_example/syntax.d)
+Syntax highlighting configuration files are available in the [`syntax.d`](syntax.d) directory of this repository.
+They
-directory of this repository.
-They need to be placed in one of the configuration directories mentioned in the
+need to be placed in one of the configuration directories mentioned in the
 [Configuration/Syntax Highlighting](#syntax-highlighting) section.

 For instance: